Dispersion Characteristics of a Glide-Symmetric Square Patch Metamaterial with Giant Anisotropy: Introduction

 \section{Introduction}

 Metamaterials are artificial materials with electromagnetic properties beyond those found in natural materials.
-One particular class of metamaterial exhibits anisotropy, meaning that material responses depend on the direction of propagation of electromagnetic waves.
+Metamaterials often exhibit anisotropy, meaning that material responses depend on the orientation of the electromagnetic field.
 Studies have revealed exotic electromagnetic properties in anisotropic metamaterials such as negative-refraction \cite{poddubny_hyperbolic_2013}, near-zero parameters \cite{zhang_effective_2015}, and manipulation of polarization states in reflection \cite{hao_manipulating_2007}.

 Symmetries, together with an adequate selection of parameters and constituents of metamaterial structures, enable the design of materials with particular electromagnetic wave propagation properties.
 A symmetry that has been exploited to attain exceptional electromagnetic responses is a higher symmetry known as glide symmetry.
-Structures with gliding symmetry are those built by reflecting and translating building blocks.
+Structures exhibiting glide symmetry possess invariance under the combined operations of a reflection across a glide plane and a subsequent translation by half a period along each direction parallel to the glide plane \cite{1450933}.
 It has been shown that with an adequate selection of parameters, metamaterials based on glide symmetry allow to reduce the dispersion \cite{quevedo-teruel_periodic_2020, quevedo-teruel_benefits_2021} and increase the effective refractive index \cite{ebrahimpouri_ultrawideband_2019, arnberg_high_2020}.